club-1/sphinx-inventory-parser/README.md

 ## How to use it

-This library can be installed via [composer](https://getcomposer.org/):
+This library is available on [packagist](https://packagist.org/packages/club-1/sphinx-inventory-parser) and can be installed via [composer](https://getcomposer.org/):

     composer require club-1/sphinx-inventory-parser